mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_nis_scaler/README.md

 Loading config for "FS2020"
 ```

+## Keyboard shortcuts

+Changing the sharpness can be done in increments of 5% by pressing Ctrl + Down arrow (or Ctrl + F2) to decrease and Ctrl + Up arrow (or Ctrl + F3) to increase.
+The new sharpness value can be observed in the log file (see README).
+When satisfied, you may then modify the config file to make it permanent.

+You can use Ctrl + Left arrow (or Ctrl + F1) to enable/disable NIS and switch to a bilinear scaler (cheap scaler) instead, so you can see the improvements (hopefully) that NIS provides.

 ## Limitations

 This OpenXR API layer is currently very limited in the mode and input it accepts: